Great Tibet Tour Logo GREAT TIBET TOUR ®

 Prayer Flag

 Prayer flags Prayer flags were used as talismans to protect Tibetans during the war, starting from Bon religion.
 It’s printed with the Buddhist scriptures.
 The locals believe every time the prayer flags blowing in the wind; it means chanting sutras once and conveying good wishes.
-For this reason, long prayer flags are tied to windy places, such as high passes and riverside; short prayer flags are tied on the branches of trees in the front of squares and monasteries.
+For this reason, long prayer flags are tied to windy places, such as high passes and riversides; short prayer flags are tied on the branches of trees in the front of squares and monasteries.

 They decorated the images of snow lion, dragon, and tiger on the flag.
 Gradually, prayer flags become one of the parts of Tibetan Buddhism and add prayers or messages of hope and peace.
-There are five different colors of Tibetan prayers flags with different significant meanings, blue standing for wind, white for air, red for fire, green for water, and yellow for earth.
+There are five different colors of Tibetan prayer flags with different significant meanings, blue standing for wind, white for air, red for fire, green for water, and yellow for earth.
 Prayer flags should be updated every year, and the date to change the prayer flags is based on the Tibetan Calendar. >> Read more

 Sky Burial